 Along the way, they became experts on the subject of energy poverty.
 “We were able to dig deep and learn this issue inside and out,” says Yeager.
 “We both felt confident knowing we had the knowledge and skills to evaluate the market — and then communicate our ideas effectively to someone at the executive level.”

 To get to that point, they drew on their experiences in the MBA program.
 Cassidy and Yeager had been part of the team that received the highest score from a panel of investors and judges in the MBA New Venture Creation course for their startup idea and business plan.
-First place earned them a six-month membership to Capital Factory, a co-working space for the Austin startup scene.
+First place earned them a six-month membership to Capital Factory, an incubator for the Austin startup scene.
 There, they had access to technology resources like top-grade recording and editing equipment, along with mentors, who included talented entrepreneurs with successful startups already under their belts.

 “The Gridmates project was a solid, challenging one, but I was comfortable with my marketing skills, and I had practice presenting to clients.
 I knew I could handle it,” says Yeager, who worked in television production before starting the MBA program.
 “I also knew Layne and I had an amazing support network in place at Capital Factory — and on campus where our professors regularly answered questions and offered guidance when we needed it.”